Collective Bargaining Agreement

 The Provost of their designee will confirm receipt of the Step 3 grievance within fifteen (15) days.
 The Provost of their designee will issue a ruling on the Step 3 grievance within sixty (60) days after the receipt of the grievance.
 If a grievance is filed pursuant to this Article, this shall serve as the exclusive remedy for claims under the Agreement and the Graduate Employee may not seek a separate resolution of similar claims through the University Office of Equal Opportunity and Access.

 This article does not apply to issues of: academic standing, academic standards, policies, and procedures or their implementation or application; or academic degree, program, and course offerings and requirements.
 Such grievances are covered by the Graduate School Academic Grievance Policy.

-The Union and the Assistant Vice President of Human Resources or their designee agree to meet at the request of either party to discuss matters pertinent in the implementation or administration of this Agreement or other mutually agreeable matters.
-The meetings will be held as soon as practicable after receipt of a written request for such a meeting.
+The Union and the Associate Vice Provost of Academic Employee and Labor Relations or their designee agree to meet on a monthly basis or at the request of either party to discuss matters pertinent in the implementation or administration of this Agreement or other mutually agreeable matters.
 The request for such meetings shall contain a recommended agenda of items to be discussed.
-Each party may have up to three (3) representatives at such meetings.
+Each party may have up to five (5) representatives at such meetings.
 Additional representatives may be allowed upon mutual agreement of the parties.
 Matters related to grievance(s) or arbitration shall be handled pursuant to Article 18.

 The parties agree that such meetings shall not constitute or be used for the purpose of negotiations.